umarhassan-mitodl/18.s190-spring-2020/content/pages/course-materials.md

 content_type: page
 description: This section links to all of the course materials that are available on the GitHub site developed for the course
+hide_download: true
+hide_download_original: null
 learning_resource_types: []
 ocw_type: CourseSection
 title: Course Materials
 uid: 360d78e0-0cee-73e3-a50d-05e13bac07be
 ---

-All of the materials linked on this page are available on the {{% resource_link "6dd45bfe-9ded-4509-bb1b-3f2ccf5f2b91" "original GitHub site developed for the course" %}}.
+All of the materials linked on this page are available on the [original GitHub site developed for the course](https://github.com/mitmath/6S083/blob/master/syllabus.md).

 {{< tableopen >}}
 {{< theadopen >}}